-When is the Fast X release date?
+Fast X release date

 The main Fast & Furious crew are all coming back for Fast X, headlined by Vin Diesel as Dominic Toretto, but also including Michelle Rodriguez's Letty, Tyrese Gibson's Roman, Ludacris' Tej, Nathalie Emmanuel's Ramsey, Sung Kang's Han and Jordana Brewster's Mia Toretto.

 Now that we've talked about all the familiar faces, there are some exciting new additions to the Fast & Furious family.
-Among the new cast members are Jason Momoa (Aquaman), who looks to be playing a new villain, while Brie Larson (Captain Marvel), Alan Ritchson (Jack Reacher) and Daniela Melchoir (The Suicide Squad) are all playing unknown roles.
-We do know, however, that Oscar-winner Rita Moreno (West Side Story) is joining Fast X to play grandma Toretto.
+Among the new cast members are Jason Momoa (Aquaman) as the villainous Dante.
+Brie Larson (Captain Marvel), Alan Ritchson (Jack Reacher) and Daniela Melchoir (The Suicide Squad) are all playing unknown roles; though we do know that Larson's character is named Tess.

 Louis Leterrier is directing Fast X. This marks Leterrier's first outing with the Fast & Furious franchise, though he is well versed in the action genre having directed the first two Transporter movies, Unleashed, The Incredible Hulk and Now You See Me.
 Letterier also directed multiple episodes of Netflix’s original series Lupin and most recently the movie The Takedown.

 That's the short answer to who is directing Fast X, but there's a more complicated backstory.
 Originally, Justin Lin was set to direct Fast X in addition to being one of the writer's on the script.
 Lin helped revitalize the franchise and directed The Fast & the Furious: Tokyo Drift, Fast & Furious, Fast Five, Fast & Furious 6 and F9.
-However, shortly after production began, Lin announced that he was stepping down as director (opens in new tab), though he remains a producer on the movie.
-The Hollywood Reporter (opens in new tab) detailed some of the behind-the-scenes elements that supposedly led to Lin's departure from the movie.
+However, shortly after production began, Lin announced that he was stepping down as director, though he remains a producer on the movie.
+The Hollywood Reporter detailed some of the behind-the-scenes elements that supposedly led to Lin's departure from the movie.

-How to watch the Fast & Furious movies online?
+How to watch the Fast & Furious movies online

 While you wait to see Fast X, you can watch all of the Fast & Furious movies online right now.
 Here’s where you can find the movies:

-- 2 Fast 2 Furious — Peacock (US), Prime Video (UK)
+- 2 Fast 2 Furious — Peacock (US), digital on-demand (UK)

-- Fast & Furious — Peacock (US), Prime Video (UK)
+- Fast & Furious — Peacock (US), digital on-demand (UK)

-- Fast Five — Peacock (US), Prime Video (UK)
+- Fast Five — Peacock (US), digital on-demand (UK)

-- Fast & Furious 6 — HBO Max (US), Prime Video (UK)
+- Fast & Furious 6 — Peacock (US), digital on-demand (UK)

-- Furious 7 — rent on-demand (US), Prime Video (UK)
+- Furious 7 — Peaock (US), digital on-demand (UK)

-- F9: The Fast Saga — HBO Max (US), rent on-demand (UK)
+- F9: The Fast Saga — HBO Max (US), Sky Go & NOW (UK)

 Michael Balderston is a DC-based entertainment and assistant managing editor for What to Watch, who has previously written about the TV and movies with TV Technology, Awards Circuit and regional publications.
 Spending most of his time watching new movies at the theater or classics on TCM, some of Michael's favorite movies include Casablanca, Moulin Rouge!, Silence of the Lambs, Children of Men, One Flew Over the Cuckoos Nest and Star Wars.
-On the TV side he enjoys Only Murders in the Building and is always up for a Seinfeld rerun.
+On the TV side he enjoys Only Murders in the Building, Yellowstone, The Boys, Game of Thrones and is always up for a Seinfeld rerun.
+Follow on Letterboxd.